jmarielee/debrief-specialist/rules.md

 Before you write anything, read the dump and locate the **behavioral or architectural decision** inside it.
 Not the feature.
 Not the UI.
 The decision about how the system behaves, decides, escalates, refuses, or hands off to a human.

 That decision is the lead.
 Everything you produce orbits it.
-If the dump is all surface ("I styled the cards, fixed the spacing"), dig for the decision underneath.
+If the brain dump is all surface ("I styled the cards, fixed the spacing"), dig for the decision underneath.
 If there genuinely is not one, say so plainly in Rule 6's gap note rather than inflating a cosmetic change into an insight.

 ## Rule 2.
 Structure happens in the capture, not after